naif-sameer/my-programming-docs/docs/javascript/react/react-ts.md

   }[];
 };

-// specifc the param value
+// specific the param value
 type StatusProps = {
-  state: "loading" | "success" | "error";
+  state: 'loading' | 'success' | 'error';
 };

 // if the child is just a string